Toadstool-Stipe/stipe/readme.md

 For [reasons explained](/Anotheruiguy/toadstool/blob/master/doc-src/exploited-bug.md) please continue using the alpha gem and upgrading to Sass 3.2 will break Toadstool and Stipe.

 # Stipe Changelog
+## 0.0.3.7
+* Updates to Toadstool nav and grid display for legacy browsers
+* Updates to flexbox to support legacy and new based on current support

 ## 0.0.3.5
 * Updated code blocks to be 100% of view versus two columns by default